Redeem FAssets

 During the redemption process, the AssetManager

-emits an events:
+emits events:

 RedemptionRequested